CyR1en/Voxx/Docs/Final.md

 <p align="center">
   <img width="100" src="logo@0.5x.png" />
 </p>
 Voxx is a desktop/command-line non-persistent drop in public chat channel, where users can chat with other connected users with a degree of anonymity.
 Users could also host their own Voxx server to setup a communication medium for their own use cases.

+## Goals

+Since Voxx is a simple chat application we only need few simple goals as well.

+- [x] **Multi-Client Server**: It is critical that the server is able to serve and handle multiple clients that connects to the server.
+- [x] **Reliable Connection**: The connection between the client and the server needs to be stable and all of the features like sending messages and getting updates must still work until the client disconnects from the sever.
+- [x] **Robust Cominication Protocol**: The communication between the server and the client must be straight forward and easy to understand.
+- [x] **Deployable Clients**: Voxx clients that's easy to install for the end user/clients.
+- [x] **Deployable Server:** Make it easy for users to be able to start their own voxx server for their own use case.

 ## Use cases